Andhra Pradesh Women Commission

-Andhra Pradesh State Commission for Women is a statutory body constituted in the year 1993 to deal with the issues relating to crime against women in the state of Andhra Pradesh.
+Andhra Pradesh State Commission for Women is a statutory body constituted as per the A.P.
+Women's Commission Act-1998 as amended by Act No.9 of 2023 to deal with the issues relating to crime against women in the state of Andhra Pradesh.
 The commission for welfare of women in the state was set up by Andhra Pradesh Government as a quasi-judicial body.

 History and objectives

 Andhra Pradesh State Commission for Women was formed to investigate specific problems relating to women and apart from studying women related issues from the state.
 The Commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues faced in the family and community.

 The commission was created with the following objectives: